← Resources · July 03, 2026

 • Both 2025 and 2026 failures involved anomalies in the third stage (solid propulsion, S7 motor), pointing to a common root cause under investigation.

-Connection to this news: The third-stage anomaly in two consecutive missions is the central technical mystery ISRO must resolve before resuming regular launches; the article signals ISRO is confident enough in its findings to return to flight.
+The third-stage anomaly in two consecutive missions is the central technical mystery ISRO must resolve before resuming regular launches; the article signals ISRO is confident enough in its findings to return to flight.

 Gaganyaan Programme